The Re-inspection Program

 For details on the re-inspection program, please choose from the following:

-The purpose of our re-inspection program is simple – we need to update the information we have on your property.
-We need to gather accurate and complete data on all properties within a given neighbourhood and we do this through physical inspections of individual properties.
-The results of these re-inspections are used to realign the assessed value of these properties with their Real Property Assessment (market value) for the next tax year.
+The purpose of our re-inspection program is to update the information we have on your property.
+We need to gather accurate and complete data on all properties within a given neighbourhood.
+We do this through a road review confirming existing information.
+When the information we have is not accurate, we conduct physical inspections of individual properties.
+The results of these road reviews and re-inspections are used to re-establish the assessed value of these properties with their Real Property Assessment (market value) for the next tax year.

 Each year, re-inspection programs are completed in various neighbourhoods throughout the province.
 Property Assessment Services selects areas for re-inspection based upon need, activity or date of last re-inspection.